what is RFID module and how an RFID module works with Arduino?

 Code explanation

-Firstly, it includes the SPI Bus Library and the MFRC 522 Library.
+Firstly, includes the SPI Bus Library and the MFRC 522 Library.
 Also, RST, SDA, Buzzer, and LED pins are defined.

 #include <SPI.h>